What are the objectives of the Drawing and Painting Intensive?

 Where is parking located?

-No Rutgers permit parking is available in downtown New Brunswick
+No Rutgers permit parking is available in the New Brunswick Parking Authority deck located under the Civic Square Parking building in downtown New Brunswick.

 - If you require parking, please consider the New Street Deck or Morris Street Deck.